haldean/toolpath/README.md

-toolpath will one day generate toolpaths.
+one day, toolpath will generate toolpaths.
-==
+--

 For now, though, toolpath slices a model into slices of configurable height and visualizes the perimeters of the slices.
 Run it with: